 On the contrary, a data pipeline can also operate as a real-time process, managing each event as it occurs instead of processing in batches.
 During data streaming, it handles an ongoing flow that is suitable for data requiring continuous updating.
 For example, to transfer data collected from a sensor tracking traffic.

-Moreover, the data pipeline doesn’t have to conclude in loading data to a databank or a data warehouse.
+Moreover, the data pipeline doesn’t have to end with loading data into a databank or a data warehouse.
 You can load data to any number of destination systems, such as an Amazon Web Services bucket or a data lake.
 It can also initiate business processes by activating webhooks on other systems.

 Although used interchangeably, ETL and data pipelines are two different terms.
 ETL tools extract, transform, and load data, whereas data pipeline tools may or may not incorporate data transformation.